vienna-rb/vienna-rb.github.com/source/_posts/2013-06-20-fifth-meetup-sponsored-by-codeship.markdown

 The vienna.rb organizing team can't wait for their next developer get-together, taking place Thursday, July 18 at co-working space [Sektor5][1] (Siebenbrunnengasse 44, Vienna).

 The meetup is sponsored by [Codeship][2].
-Manuel Weiss, co-founder and COO on why Codeship supports vienna.rb:
+Manuel Weiss, cofounder of Codeship, on why they support vienna.rb:
 {%blockquote Codeship %}
 We love what vienna.rb is doing and want to start giving back to the city and people who have given us so much.
 {%endblockquote%}